-Quito Ecuador – the Historic Center of Latin America
+Quito Ecuador; Historic Center of Latin America and Economic Capital City

 At an altitude of 2,850 m or 9,000 ft in a high valley at the base of Mount Pichincha, Quito Ecuador(full name is ‘San Francisco del Quito), the historic center of Latin America, was founded on the ruins of an Inca city in 16th century.